 General Biology.
 Growth form.
 Grass.
 Life form.
-Perennial, caespitose.
+Perennial.
 Reproduction.
-Seed.
+Seeds.
 Dispersal.
 Water, wind, mammals, slashing (particularly along roadsides), machinery, vehicles, soil, contaminated grain.
-Photosynthetic Pathway.
-C4.
-Time to first flowering.
-One year.
 Seedbank persistence.
 Possibly up to 5 years.
 Fire response.
 Often only top-killed by fire, rapidly resprouts.

 Legend: Y = Yes, regularly, O = Occasionally, U = Uncertain, referred by others but not confirmed.